Divine-Software/WSF/website/docs/parse/sequences.md

 The most basic type of parsers are the byte and text parsers.
 There are two kind of byte parsers, one that collects all bytes in a byte stream into a [Buffer], and one that just passes each chunk through as they arrive[^1].
-The text parser interprets the byte stream according to some character encoding and convers to JavaScript strings.
+The text parser interprets the byte stream according to some character encoding and converts to JavaScript strings.

 Format      | Main Media Type                         | Parser
 ------------|-----------------------------------------|--------------------